 The following is important information about your participation in the County’s Section 125 Benefit Plan and about certain benefits and benefit practices.
 Please take time to read this information carefully.
 Contact Employee Benefit Services at email@example.com or 954-357-6700 if you have questions.

 Purpose: This document provides only a brief description of available benefits for easy reference.
-Official plan documents for the Broward County Section 125 Benefits Plan, Flexible Spending Account (Medical Expense and Dependent Care) Plans are available for review at the office of Employee Benefit Services, 115 S. Andrews Ave., Room 514, Fort Lauderdale, FL 33301.
-The purpose of this handbook is to set forth, or incorporate by reference, a description of the various benefits which benefit eligible employees are entitled to participate in by virtue of their employment.
+Official plan documents for the Broward County Section 125 Benefits Plan, and Flexible Spending Accounts (Health Care and Dependent Care) Plans are available for review at the office of Employee Benefit Services, 115 S. Andrews Ave., Room 514, Fort Lauderdale, FL 33301.
+The purpose of this handbook is to set forth, or incorporate by reference, a description of the various benefits which benefit-eligible employees are entitled to participate in by virtue of their employment.
 The County intends that all such benefits be legally enforceable and are for the exclusive benefit of its employees.
-These benefits are intended to be eligible for exclusion from the employees’ gross income for Federal income tax, Social Security tax and state and local tax purposes, where applicable, except to the extent that the rules under the Internal Revenue Service Code may require taxation of any such benefits to those employees deemed to be “highly compensated.”
+These benefits are intended to be eligible for exclusion from the employees’ gross income for Federal income tax, Social Security tax and state and local tax purposes, where applicable, except to the extent that the rules under the Internal Revenue Service Code may require taxation of any such benefits to those employees deemed to be "highly compensated."

 Plan Changes: The County reserves the right to amend, expand, reduce or terminate any of the benefits and the plan or its benefit policies and practices at any time.
 If any of the benefits are terminated and coverage is not replaced with comparable coverage, ample notice will be given.
 If benefits under a County health plan are materially reduced, you will be notified within 60 days of the effective date of such material reduction in benefits.
 Participation in this plan is not a guarantee or contract of employment between employees and Broward County.

-Plan Summaries: Descriptions of the various benefit plans available to you under the County’s Section 125 Benefit Plan, Dependent Care Accounts and Medical Expense Accounts are explained in this book.
+Plan Summaries: Descriptions of the various benefit plans available to you under the County’s Section 125 Benefit Plan, Dependent Care Accounts and Health Care Accounts are explained in this book.
 Plan summaries for the Section 125 Benefit Plan are available for employee’s review in Employee Benefit Services; these documents explain the eligibility for, limitations on, funding of and duration of the various benefit plans.

-Plan Documents: Copies of plan documents for Broward County’s Section 125 Benefit Plan, Dependent Care FSA and Medical Expense FSA are available upon written request submitted to Employee Benefit Services.
+Plan Documents: Copies of plan documents for Broward County’s Section 125 Benefit Plan, Dependent Care FSA and Health Care FSA are available upon written request submitted to Employee Benefit Services.
 A reasonable charge may be imposed for copies.

 Attn: Plan Administrator